 When a fatal accident occurs and a loved one is lost, there are four essential steps to keep in mind:

-An investigation should take place as soon as possible.
+Step 1) An investigation should take place as soon as possible.

 Even if there has already been a homicide investigation, the scene should be surveyed by appropriate professionals.

-Review of possible witness interviews.
+Step 2) Review of possible witness interviews.

-This should be done as soon as possible as well, while the information is still fresh.
+Interviewing the witnesses to a fatal accident is crucial in any wrongful death case.
+Memories can fade quickly so this should be done as soon as possible as well, while the information is still fresh.

-Recover any important evidence that could be lost or destroyed.
+Step 3) Recover any important evidence that could be lost or destroyed.

-Open an estate.
+Step 4) Open an estate.

-The expert injury lawyers at Coye Law Firm are experienced with Florida, New York, Michigan, and District of Columbia law and are here to help the injured.
+The expert injury attorneys at Coye Law Firm are experienced with Florida, New York, Michigan, and District of Columbia law and are here to help the injured.